whan291223/e_commercce_frontend/README.md

 props is Properties
-1. props are how data and functions are passed down form a parent component to is child components
+1. props are how data and functions are passed down form a parent component to is child components example p> runs after every render
+### useEffect
+do something when open or close
+1. run everytime
+2. run once
+3. run when ... is changed